stebix/stebix.github.io/content/authors/admin/_index.md

 In addition to optimization of imaging methods, I am interested in applying machine intelligence via deep learning onto (imaging) data to enable fully automated and scalable evaluation pipelines.

-In my free time, I enjoy playing volleyball, running and competing in virtual worlds.
+In my free time, when I’m not coding or tinkering with tech, I enjoy sports (volleyball and running), competing in virtual worlds and drinking a cup of coffee while contemplating life and things.

 👨‍💻🏐🏃‍♂️👾